Trump names former Rep. Lee Zeldin to lead EPA, adviser Stephen Miller to be deputy chief of policy

 On the environment, Zeldin said in 2016 that he disagreed with then-candidate Trump’s call to eliminate the EPA.
 He told a candidate forum on Long Island that he saw “a need to improve the agency,” including bettering its relationship with Congress and deferring to lawmakers on some regulations, “which is very different from advocating to eliminate it.”

 ___ Miller and Daly reported from Washington.
-Associated Press writer Michael Sisak in New York contributed to this report.
+Associated Press writers Michael Sisak in New York and Lisa Mascaro in Washington contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.